midorikocak/BootstrapCake/README.md

 ###### Choose between compressed and uncompressed version

-By default the plugin loads always to compressed version of Twitter Bootstrap files to improve loading time.
+By default the plugin loads always the compressed version of Twitter Bootstrap files to improve loading time.
 But sometimes you maybe want to choose the uncompressed dev file.
-You can switch for every helper method to uncompressed file.
+You can switch for every helper method to the uncompressed file.

 Usage:

 ```ruby
 	echo $this->Bootstrap->load('dev');
 ```

+## Thanks

+A big thanks to Twitter Bootstrap and all contributors for this awesome framework! http://twitter.github.com/bootstrap

+## License

+Copyright (c) 2012 visionred

+BootstrapCake is licensed under the MIT License (http://www.opensource.org/licenses/mit-license.php)

+Twitter Bootstrap is licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0)